 DUI Accidents and Felony Charges

-If you were involved in a car crash while drunk under the influence, but believe you were not at fault, please call Vista DUI accident attorney Peter M. Liss at (760) 643-4050 to schedule a free consultation so you may discuss your situation.
-His main law firm office is located just across the street from the North County courthouse and jail off of the 78, while clients in more central areas of San Diego County can schedule a consultation at his Carmel Valley law office just off the I-5.
+If you were involved in a car crash while drunk under the influence but believe you were not at fault, please call Peter M. Liss at (760) 643-4050 to schedule a free consultation so you may discuss your situation.
+His main law firm office is located just across the street from the North County courthouse and jail off the 78, while clients in more central areas of San Diego County can schedule a consultation at his Carmel Valley law office just off the I-5.